 - Self-service CRUs: These CRUs unplug or are held by no more than two screws.
 Examples of these types of CRUs include the ac power adapter, power cord, and hard disk drive.
-Other self-service CRUs depending on product design might include the memory module, wireless card, keyboard, and palm rest with finger print reader and touch pad. - Optional-service CRUs: These CRUs are isolated parts within the computer that are concealed by an access panel that is typically secured by more than two screws.
-Once the access panel is removed, the specific CRU is visible. - A CRU is identified by a single asterisk () or two asterisks () in the CRU ID column.
-An N in the CRU ID column means that the part is not a CRU.
-A single asterisk () means that the part is a self-service CRU; two asterisks () means that the part is an optional-service CRU. - FRUs marked with OP are available as options.
+Other self-service CRUs depending on product design might include the memory module, wireless card, keyboard, and palm rest with fingerprint reader and touch pad.

+- Optional-service CRUs: These CRUs are isolated parts within the computer that are concealed by an access panel that is typically secured by more than two screws.
+Once the access panel is removed, the specific CRU is visible. - A Self-service CRU is identified by a single asterisk (\) in the CRU ID column.
+An Optional-service CRU is identified by two asterisks (\\).
+An N in the CRU ID column means that the part is not a CRU. - FRUs marked with OP are available as options.